TomNussbaumer/scratchpad/bash-fu-survival-guide.md

 **Quotes Concatenation:**

 As long as there are no spaces or any special characters between quoted sequences they will be concatenated by the shell.
-You can concatenate double quoted sequences with non-quotes and single quotes as you like.
+You can concatenate double quoted sequences with non-quoted and single quoted as you like.

 ```shell
 msg="He"l"lo ""wor"'ld'"!"  # .... what a weird example ;)